-Information concerning all incumbent directors whose terms will extend beyond the annual meeting and all nominees for director, based on data furnished by them, is set forth below.
+Information concerning all incumbent directors and all nominees for director, based on data furnished by them, is set forth below.
 Martin E. Stein, Jr. and Richard W. Stein are brothers, and Joan W. Stein is their mother.
 Mr. Underhill and Ms. Rogers have been nominated by Security Capital as its representatives to the Company's Board of Directors pursuant to a Stockholders Agreement between the Company and Security Capital, which gives Security Capital the right, under certain circumstances, to nominate for election by shareholders its proportionate share of the members of the Board (but generally not fewer than two, nor more than 49% of the directors).
-See "Proposal 2--Terms of the Transaction--Board Representation" for information concerning the right of OCP to nominate one member to the Company's Board of Directors under certain circumstances.
+OCP has the right to nominate one member to the Company's Board of Directors so long as it retains the units of limited partnership interest received by it in the Branch Transaction or the shares of Common Stock for which such units are redeemed.
+See "Proposal 2--Redemption of Units for Common Stock."
+The Company expects that OCP will select a nominee after the annual meeting, in which case the Board of Directors will elect OCP's nominee to the Board, pending the Company's 1998 annual meeting.
 It is anticipated that OCP's nominee, when selected, will be a Class II director.